-On 2 September 1954 the International Congress of Mathematicians was opened in Amsterdam.
+On 2 September 1954 the International Congress of Mathematicians opened in Amsterdam.
 On the initiative of the ICM a large one-man exhibition on Escher was held in the Stedelijk Museum.
-Amsterdam Professor of Mathematics N.G. de Bruijn, chairman of the organising committee, defended the notion that Eschers work was one of the key connectors between art and mathematics.
+Amsterdam professor of Mathematics N.G. de Bruijn, chairman of the organising committee, defended the notion that Escher’s work represented one of the key intersections between art and mathematics.

-The congress and the exhibition proved to be an important impuls for Eschers contacts with mathematicians.
+The congress and the exhibition proved to be a boon for Escher in terms of putting him in contact with mathematicians.
 Congress attendees visited the exhibition in droves and were deeply impressed by it.
-In the preface to the catalogue De Bruijn wrote about the playfulness with which Escher takes on mathematics.
+In the preface to the catalogue De Bruijn wrote about the playfulness with which Escher took on mathematics.
 A key point in understanding what fascinates mathematicians in their work.
-In the catalogue Escher himself wrote, for the first time really, candidly about his own motives and his position as an artist.
-This was also the first time he labelled himself as such.
-During the congress he delivered a speech which was highly succesfull.
+In the catalogue Escher himself wrote candidly (for the first time, in fact) about his own motives and his position as an artist.
+This was also the first time he labelled himself as an artist.
+During the congress he delivered a speech that was highly successful.
 The congress and the exhibition provided him with many new buyers.
 More importantly, they brought him friends in the mathematical community.